jphur/mcp-redmine/README.md

 # MCP Redmine

 MCP Redmine connects Claude Desktop (or other MCP clients) to a Redmine instance, providing tools to interact with the Redmine API.

-This project is based on the original work by [Rune Kaagaard](https://github.com/runekaagaard/mcp-redmine).
+This project is a fork of the original work by [Rune Kaagaard](https://github.com/runekaagaard/mcp-redmine).
+See [CHANGES.md](CHANGES.md) for modifications made in this fork.

 ## Installation